Arkaeriit/connect-forth/README.md

 To build connect-forth, you need `make` and [Preforth](https://github.com/Arkaeriit/preforth).

 To run it, you need a Forth environment.
-The supported one is [ASCminiForth](https://github.com/Arkaeriit/ASCminiForth), but work is being done to support [Gforth](https://gforth.org/).
+The supported ones are [ASCminiForth](https://github.com/Arkaeriit/ASCminiForth) and [Gforth](https://gforth.org/).

 ## How to play